-On average, it is estimated that in most strains of hemp and cannabis plant, CBG cannabigerol is only found in concentrations of 1% or less.
+On average, it is estimated that in most strains of hemp and cannabis plants, CBG cannabigerol is only found in concentrations of 1% or less.
 To give you an idea of just how minimal that is, on average most cannabis plants in legal medical and recreational markets contain between 25 and 30% THC.
-In hemp plants commonly cultivated for their CBD and form of CBG content, you can typically find CBD in concentrations of 15 to 20% and sometimes more.
+In hemp plants commonly cultivated for their CBD and form of CBG content, CBD is typically found in concentrations of 15 to 20% and sometimes more.

 In order to extract CBG, plants must be harvested at an immature and young age as this is when they contain the highest concentrations of this cannabinoid line.
 Destroying a premature crop is not only devastating.

 It is also very costly compared to the profits that could be made if grown to maturity and utilized for other cannabinoid content.
 This is why it is essential that breeders and researchers work with genetic lines in order to help increase the natural CBG content in fully mature plants.

 Many times Cannabidiol and Cannabigerol are compared to each other for their various similarities.
 Both of these cannabinoids are considered to be non-intoxicating and do not produce psychoactive effects on their own.
 These cannabinoids are also thought to reduce the psychoactive and intoxicating effects of cannabinoids such as THC.